dotnet/android-samples/JniDemo/README.md

  2. The ability to include Java source code and .jar files into the resulting Android application.

-We will be using mechanism (2) in order to demonstrate the Java Native Invoke capability.
+This sample uses mechanism (2) to demonstrate the Java Native Invoke capability.

 The Java source code is kept in **MyActivity.java**, which is included in the project with a **Build Action** of **AndroidJavaSource**.